-Shocked to hear someone other than my parents, I poked my head up to see past the bushes that surrounded our camp to see the source.
-A man, Human, with blond hair cut short on the side and left long on top.
-He stood in a clearing with hands on hips.
-His pale skin stood out against the dark wood and his hairy chin cocked upward.
+Shocked to hear someone other than my parents, I poked my head up to see past the bushes that surrounded our camp.
+A lone Human was standing in a clearing, with blond hair cut short on the side and left long on top.
+His pale skin stood out against the dark wood.
+His hairy chin was cocked upward.
 He wore a red shirt that was swallowed up by a series of crisscrossing belts on his waist and chest, each holding a series of vials containing a tarish liquid.
-My viewing was cut short by Father shoving my head behind his back.
+My view was cut short by Father shoving my head behind his back.

+Mother and Father said nothing.
 He went on.
 "No response, huh?
 Well, you all must have been squatting in our woods for a long time.
 Heck, I didn't even think any of you Treeks were left, but here we are.
-And this whole time, you have been, what, hiding in our forests and eating our game?
+And this whole time, you have been, what?
+Hiding in our forests and eating our game?
 Leeching off of our land?
 That doesn't sound fair now, does it?"

-Other Humans spread out from behind the one with the belts and emerging from behind trees.
+From the trees, other Humans spread out behind the one wearing the belts.
 A few of them chuckled along with belt-man's question.

 "Hah.
-That's what I'm afraid of.
-But, you see, bringing you in to pay for your crimes is the right thing to do.
+That's what I'm afraid of,” said the man.
+“But you see, bringing you in to pay for your crimes is the right thing to do.
 I'd get a nice ransom too.
-So why don't you just come with me, and we'll get this all squared away," said the man.
+So why don't you just come with me and we'll get this all squared away."

-More Humans were now visible.
-I counted at least eight as they formed a circle around us.
+More Humans came through the woods.
+I counted at least eight as they encircled us.

 Father looked at Mother.
-My parents stepped in front of me, hiding me from the threat.
-Father looked back toward the man.
-"Alright, just don't hurt us."
+They stepped in front, hiding me from the threat.
+"Alright, just don't hurt us," Father said.
 He bent down as if he was going to pick me up.
-He looked at me with damp eyes and gave a subtle nod with a strange look on his face.
+He looked at me with damp eyes and gave a subtle nod.
+A strange look came upon his face.
 Was it worry?
 Remorse?
 Was he saying goodbye?
-In an instant, instead of picking me up, he grabbed his bow with one hand, and an arrow with the other.
-By the time he stood back up with an arrow knocked, Mother had already raised a thicket of thorns, entrapping the man with the belts.
-All at once, screams from the Humans cried out.
+In an instant, instead of picking me up, he grabbed his bow with one hand and an arrow with the other.
+By the time he stood back up with an arrow knocked, Mother had already raised a thicket of thorns, entrapping the man.
+All at once screams from the Humans cried out.
 Father released his arrow, hitting an archer in the shoulder.
 Mother turned to me.

 "Run, Kaia!" she said.
 "We'll come find you, but you need to run!"

-I was shocked, stuck in place, not knowing what was happening.
-What would happen to our family?
-Was there any going back to the way things were?
+I was shocked.
+I stood in place, not knowing what was happening.
 My legs shook as I processed the fear building up inside of me.
 We had run from the Humans for so long.
 What would happen if they caught us?
-What would they do to mother and father?
+What would they do to Mother and Father?
 To me?

-Mother turned to one of the charging Humans and with a tree branch, slapped his sword from his grasp.
-Blasts of fire shot from the thicket of vines where the man was trapped, and arrows whizzed by us.
+Mother turned to one of the charging Humans, and with a tree branch, slapped his sword from his grasp.
+Blasts of fire shot from the thicket of vines where the man was trapped, and arrows flew by us.

-"Run, Kaia!" she said again, and this time I did.
+"Run, Kaia!" she said again, and this time I obeyed.

 I pushed through the bushes at the edge of camp.
-As I did, two Humans ran at me.
-A woman yelled as she charged with a battleaxe, her tight braid slapping against her back.
+As I did, two Humans ran for me.
+A woman yelled as she charged with a battleaxe, her tight braid slapping against her back as she ran.
 A short man supported her from the side, holding a growing ball of fire.

 The woman was closer, so I flicked my hands, snagging her foot with a root.
-She fell in a heap, skidding to a halt as I jumped over her.
+She stumbled, skidding to a halt as I slipped past her.

-I heard an arrow impact flesh the camp and looked back to see Father groaning, the arrow sticking out of his thigh.
-He pushed himself up onto one leg and began lacing another arrow.
+I heard a loud groan as arrow impacted flesh, and I looked back to see my Father hurt.
+An arrow stuck out of his thigh.
+He pushed himself up onto one leg and began drawing another arrow.
 "Father!"
-I yelled as I slowed down.
+I yelled.

 Rapid footsteps approached.
-I drew my gaze back to the Human wielding the fireball.
-It had grown to raging fireball the size of a coconut.
+I returned my gaze to the Human wielding the fireball.
 He joined both hands together and sent a torrent of fire barrelling at me.
 I tried to dodge, but the distraction cost me.
 It blasted my arm with a surge of searing pain.
 The pain overtook me and I fell to the ground.

 My arm throbbed.
-I went to touch it, but a hand slammed against the back of my head, pressing my face into the dirt.
-It clenched, grabbing a fist full of hair, and then lifted me off the ground.
-My scalp screamed with enough pain to take my mind off of the burn as the man continued to pull me higher.
-He looked me in the eyes and spoke with yellowed teeth and foul breath.
+I went to touch it, but a hand slammed against my head, pressing my face into the dirt.
+It clenched, grabbing a fist full of hair, and then lifted me off the ground from the base of my scalp.
+I screamed in pain as the hand pulled me up higher.
+The man pulling me looked me in the eyes and spoke.
+His teeth were rotten, and his breath was acid to my nostrils.
 "Even their children are ugly," he said, talking through me.

-I heard an arrow impact behind me and a feminine groan of pain.
-A faint green glow appeared in the tree above us and a vine shot down.
-It wrapped around the man's neck.
-He let go of me in favor of clawing at the vine noose that was pulling him upward, and then disappeared into the treetops.
+An arrow flew past me, causing a feminine groan to yell out.
+A faint green glow appeared in the tree above us.
+A vine shot down.
+It wrapped around the man's neck, forcing him to let go of me.
+He clawed at the vine noose that was pulling him upward, but it didn’t help.
+The vine pulled him upward as he disappeared into the treetops.

-I stared up at the tree, but pain interrupted my shock.
+I stared up, but pain interrupted my shock.
 My arm throbbed.
-I stared at it; Flesh gooey with blood.
-Then I heard my mother's voice.
+I touched it, feeling the seared flesh.
+I struggled to stand upright as I heard my mother's voice.